Getting Help with United HealthCare

 Navigating Insurance Coverage

 More so, if an individual is not covered under either United HealthCare or Medicare/Medicaid there are additional options.
 Many facilities throughout Georgia offer payment plans.
-Additionally, facilities offer services on a sliding fee scale, which work to help the individual pay for treatment.
+Additionally, there may be an option to pay for services through sliding scale fees, which work to help the individual pay for treatment.

 There are a vast number of terms and things to know when exploring your coverage options.
 We can assist you with decoding it all at 912-214-3867.
 These terms and plans can get confusing at times, but we can break it down and make it easy for you.
 Additionally, if you are just beginning to explore your options on your own, you will want to look at your provider’s website.
 Your provider’s website should have information on its treatment coverage under its behavioral and mental health sections.
 Typically, you will be able to find the different types of addiction treatments covered and the terms and conditions that may apply.
 More so, if you are looking for a specific facility, your providers website should also provide that information.